What is 6.1215 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 61215 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 61215 are: 1 3 5 7 11 15 21 33 35 53 55 77 105 159 165 231 265 371 385 583 795 1113 1155 1749 1855 2915 4081 5565 8745 12243 20405 61215